The origin of olive oil estate Les Opies … a tale of friendship.

 Epicurians, travellers, art and food lovers, Philippe Boegli and Bertrand Daudey leave northeastern France during the 1990s.

-The soil of the Alpilles
+The Alpilles region

 The climate of the Alpilles